 Kayaking to Summer Isles

-Yvette and I were both super keen on sea kayaking on the North Coast 500.
-There are many companies that take people kayaking all over the NC500, for example in Plockton, Gairloch or Ullapool, but booking an excursion is not always straight-forward.
+There are many sea kayaking outfitters and activity providers on the North Coast 500, for example in Plockton, Gairloch or Ullapool, but booking an excursion is not always straight-forward.
 You have to email, check for availability and then there is the thing with the weather – no one enjoys sea kayaking when it’s rainy or windy, so your trip might have to be cancelled.

 I’d say as far as kayaking trips in Scotland go, this was my favourite yet!